JetBrains/kotlin-web-site/docs/topics/numbers.md

 You can initialize `Double` and `Float` variables  with numbers having a fractional part.
-It's separated from the integer part by a period (`.`) For variables initialized with fractional numbers, the compiler infers the `Double` type.
+It's separated from the integer part by a period (`.`) For variables initialized with fractional numbers, the compiler infers the `Double` type:

 ```kotlin
 val pi = 3.14 // Double